-- Name a permanent data set in the DSNAME parameter. - Specify a status of DISP=NEW or MOD treated as NEW.
-RACF can establish protection only when the data set is being created. - Specify a normal termination disposition of KEEP, PASS, CATALG, or UNCATLG and an abnormal termination disposition of KEEP, CATALG, or UNCATLG.
-A disposition of DELETE is not allowed, to prevent unauthorized persons from deleting protected data sets.
+- Name a permanent data set in the DSNAME parameter. - Specify a status of DISP = NEW or MOD treated as NEW.
+RACF can establish protection only when the data set is being created. - Specify a disposition of other than DELETE for either normal or abnormal termination.